What Is Omnichannel Commerce? A Guide to Benefits and Trends

 But when the word is everywhere, it can get confusing what people actually mean by it.
 In this blog post, we'll answer the question "what is omnichannel?" once and for all, and also explain the difference between omnichannel, multichannel, and single-channel commerce.

-Find out what an omnichannel customer experience means for your business today — and in the future.
+Find out what an omnichannel customer experience and omnichannel digital marketing can do for your business today — and in the future.

-Simply put, omnichannel retail (or omnichannel commerce) is a multichannel approach to sales that's focused on providing seamless customer experiences, whether the customer is shopping online from a mobile device, on a laptop, or in a brick-and-mortar store.
+Omnichannel commerce is a multi-faceted approach to sales that is focused on providing seamless customer experiences across multiple channels.
+The goal is to create a consistent experience at every touchpoint whether the customer is shopping online from a mobile device, on a laptop, or in a brick-and-mortar store.

 According to Harvard Business Review, 73% of all customers use multiple channels during their purchase journey.